Disney World Tips and Tricks

 - Arriving before the hotel check-in time?
 No problem.
 Bell Services at Disney hotels will store your luggage until it is time to check in later that day or evening.
 That means you can head off to the park, and your luggage is kept safe.

 - Flip flops and sandals aren’t ideal for walking long distances, but they are great for rainy weather.
 Consider packing a pair in your daypack in case it rains.

 - Ziploc bags come in handy for many different reasons.
 They keep your items separated and organized.
 Place snacks, toiletries, and wet/dirty clothes in Ziploc bags so they don’t ruin your other items.

 - Keep an external phone charger in your daypack.
-You will likely use your cell phone throughout the day, so having a charger handy will prevent cell phone frustrations later in the afternoon. (see our Disney World Packing List page our external charger suggestion)
+You will likely use your cell phone throughout the day, so having a charger handy will prevent cell phone frustrations later in the afternoon. (see our Disney World Packing List page for our external charger suggestion)

 - Orlando gets very warm at certain times of the year.
-If you aren’t accustomed to heat, be sure you pack accordingly.
+If you aren’t accustomed to the heat, be sure you pack accordingly.
 Misting fans and Frogg Toggs Chilly Pads can provide some relief. (see the MagicGuides Disney World Packing List page for Frogg Toggs Chilly Pads)